ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 Windows

-Refer the the Revo Mini LibrePilot wiki above.
+Refer to the Revo Mini LibrePilot wiki above.
 Install the Zadig USB driver and download the `LibrePilot_dfu_flash.zip <https://librepilot.atlassian.net/wiki/download/attachments/29622291/LibrePilot_dfu_flash.zip?version=2&modificationDate=1464128116188&cacheVersion=1&api=v2>`__.
 Extract the zip archive and open a command prompt or PowerShell window in the directory.

 Flash Bootloader
 ----------------

+Bootloader binaries for the current targets can be found _`here: <https://github.com/ArduPilot/ardupilot/tree/master/Tools/bootloaders>`__

-Download the `bootloader <https://github.com/ArduPilot/ardupilot/blob/master/Tools/bootloaders/revo405_bl.bin>`__ for the Revo Mini from master.
-With the Revo Mini connected via USB and DFU mode, open a terminal and flash the new bootloader with the following command line:
+Download revo-mini_bl.bin for this board type.
+With your board connected via USB and put into DFU mode, open a terminal and flash the new bootloader with the following command line:

 ::

-    sudo dfu-util -d 0483:df11 -c 1 -i 0  -a 0  -D revo405_bl.bin  -s 0x08000000
+    sudo dfu-util -d 0483:df11 -c 1 -i 0  -a 0  -D revo-mini_bl.bin  -s 0x08000000

-Once the flashing is complete, power cycle the board and you should see a solid green power LED and a rapidly blinking blue LED.
+Once the flashing is complete, power cycle the board and you should see a solid power LED and a rapidly blinking blue LED.

 .. image:: ../../../images/openpilot-revo-mini-awaiting-firmware.jpg
     :target: ../images/openpilot-revo-mini-awaiting-firmware.jpg
     :width: 450px

+Alternatively, board-specific bootloaders can be built from source with ./waf using the --bootloader option.

 Flash ArduPilot